Abdullatif2/TwinShield/README.md

 ### Ollama setup for local LLM planning

 The LLM planner is executed locally through Ollama.
-Install Ollama from the official distribution and pull the models used in the artifact.
+Install Ollama from the official distribution and pull the models used.

 Example commands: